keithalewis/math/btf.md

 Black, Scholes, and Merton were well aware of the shortcomings of their model.
 Volatility is not constant.
-My friend Peter Carr (rightly) insisted the word "volatility" should never be used without an adjective.
+Peter Carr (rightly) insisted the word "volatility" should always be used with an adjective.
 The _implied volatility_ is the constant to be plugged into B-S/M pricing formula that recovers the option price.
 Traders use implied volatility as a proxy for price.

 This is a chicken and egg problem.

-Traders know how to use their funding rate to get the implied volatility given the option price.
+Traders know how to use the Black-Scholes formula to get the implied volatility given the option price.
 The question the B-S/M theory has no answer to is how to get a price given the strike and expiration of an option.

 Suppose you are a trader and your boss tells you to make a market